chef-boneyard/ec-metal/README.md

     + Rake Tasks to auto-create IAM Roles
   - Rake Task to auto-create the VPC networking
   - Creation of ELB (load balancers) and auto-add frontends to the ELB
-  - Optional use of EBS storage (without DRBD) that is handed over during backend node failover
   - rake ssh to find and connect you to your AWS instances

 <a name="attributes"/>